 Texas Ecological Laboratory Program

-For land that loses “ag” valuation, Plateau works closely with our sister company, Braun & Gresham, and together we have an interesting and effective alternative to paying taxes on market value for five years while reestablishing agricultural use.
+For land that loses “ag” valuation, Plateau works closely with our sister company, Braun & Gresham, and together we have an interesting and effective alternative to paying taxes on market value while reestablishing agricultural use.
 Taxes can be returned to “ag” rates if the property is made available for ecological research.
 Plateau and Braun & Gresham are uniquely able to set up qualifying Ecolabs through our many relationships with colleges and universities.

-As a conservation-minded landowner, you could substantially reduce your property taxes within five years — while fostering meaningful university studies — by allowing confidential ecological research on your property with the highly successful Texas Ecolab program.
+As a conservation-minded landowner, you could substantially reduce your property taxes within six years — while fostering meaningful university studies — by allowing confidential ecological research on your property with the highly successful Texas Ecolab program.
 Under this program, developed by Braun & Gresham, you receive tax savings in the sixth year and transition to Wildlife Management in year seven — a compelling alternative to grazing or farming typically required for properties to qualify for favorable Ag tax rates.

-- Property qualifies for wildlife management valuation after five years.
+- Property qualifies for wildlife management valuation in year seven.

 - Advances important scientific research.

 - Enhances relationships with universities and professors.

 - The property must be principally used for research by a college and/or university.

 - Landowner commits to funding and accommodating research projects for a five year period.